S-a-m-K/cyclistic_case_study/README.md

 ### Summary:

 - Members prefer to use the bikes on weekdays during rush hour.
-That is, between 7-8 a.m. and 4-6 p.m.
+That is between 7-8 a.m. and 4-6 p.m.

 - Members ride more frequently but for shorter distances